 Seems pretty easy, right?
 Not so fast.

-While sein might be one of the most useful verbs in the German language, it’s also the most irregular—click here for more information on what that means—which begs the question: How do you conjugate sein?
+While sein might be one of the most useful verbs in the German language, it’s also the most irregular—which begs the question: How do you conjugate sein?

 How to Conjugate the German Verb Sein in 7 Ways